Notalib/workshop-containerisation/README.md

 ## Repo layout

-- [Workshop Powerpoint](./Containerisation_workshop.pptx) - Theory parts presented during the workshop.
+- [Containerisation_workshop.pptx](https://github.com/Notalib/workshop-containerisation/raw/refs/heads/main/Containerisation_workshop.pptx) - Theory parts presented during the workshop.
 - [cli-demo/](./cli-demo/) — Live-demo showing the power of Containerisation & Docker CLI.
 It's run during the workshop.
 - `<num>-<name>/` — Apps for **you** to containerize.
 Work through these as exercises.
   - Difficulty progresses with numbering from 1 to 6.